Toilal/auth-toolbox/README.md

 # Auth Toolbox

-*The developer toolbox for REST Authentication.*
+*The developer toolbox for HTTP Client Authentication.*

-Auth Toolbox is a set of TypeScript modules that can be used to implement REST client authentication.
+Auth Toolbox is a set of TypeScript modules that can be used to add HTTP Client authentication to your application.

+`Auth` class provides methods like `login()` and `logout()`, and can be constructed with various adapters to support any HTTP Client and any HTTP Server.

 ### Features

-#### Supported HTTP client
+#### Supported HTTP Clients

-Auth Toolbox supports the following HTTP clients:
+Auth Toolbox supports the following HTTP Clients:

  - XMLHttpRequest
  - axios